Koiya/bracketBot/README.md

 ````

 ### SETUP:
+Create a role and get the ID of the discord role that you want be able to access certain commands\
 Create a config.toml file with this format \
 You can get Challonge API key from here : https://challonge.com/settings/developer
 ````